 Back through Kettering we go, home of the vehicle ferry to Bruny Island.
 And to continue today’s theme of boats and beautiful waterways, we might stop and take in a bevvy at the local hotel.
 There’s an outside deck overlooking the yachts in the marina, with a very relaxing ambiance.
 Perfect for sampling a drop of the local wine.
 Lemon squash for the driver, of course.

-With the Kettering stop-over option, even if we bypass Snug, we’ll probably arrive too late to buy lollies at the Margate Train.
+With the Kettering stop-over option (even if we bypass Snug) we’ll probably arrive too late to buy lollies at Margate Train.
 Aside from sweets, shop owners at the site offer books, pancakes and bric-a-brac.
-But from memory the carriages close their doors at 4pm.
+But from memory the carriages close their doors at 4:00pm.
 There’s a big shed at the back housing antiques and second-hand goods, and a carpet store that may keep longer hours.
-At one stage the Margate Train Market was held onsite on Sundays… can’t confirm that one either, sorry.
+At one stage the Margate Train Market was held onsite on Sundays.
+Can’t currently confirm that one either, sorry.

 Galloping Through: Kingston Town

 Hopefully everyone reading this will realise: if you take the fly-by option on Hobart tours, there’s things you’re going to miss.
-The Huon Valley is such a gorgeous region, you could visit many, many times and still experience new and interesting places.
-I’ve briefly mentioned only some of the towns; and hardly any of the actual attractions, places to eat, or things to do.
+The Huon Valley is such a gorgeous region.
+You could visit many, many times and still experience new and interesting places.
+I’ve briefly mentioned only some of the towns and hardly any of the actual attractions, places to eat or things to do.
 What a pity there’s not a better, more relaxed way to enjoy this touring around Tasmania.
+Motorhome anyone?